 The strategy shows commitment to five core areas

 One of the major focus areas of Active in the Community CIC is to combat inactivity amongst the population of the Buckinghamshire and Hertfordshire, with elements of delivery and consultancy in the surrounding Counties.

 Children and Young People are key to achieving some of the contractual targets set through our Local Authority and Public Health programmes.
 By engaging people at a younger age, we also maximise the potential for reducing the effects of inactivity in later life.
 This engagement at an early stage of life provides the best opportunity for people to sustain a lifelong association with physical activity and sport.

 Active in the Community CIC recognise the importance of volunteering and the role which they can play in getting more people active in their community.
 Providing opportunities for training and qualifications is therefore also key to our strategy.

 As well as focusing on specific areas of need, our role as a sports development service is to ensure that we provide opportunities and environments for those already actively taking part in sport, to continue this when they are met with a change in their lifestyle.

 Buckinghamshire is able to boast about being the birthplace of the Paralympic movement, and there is a large amount of focus around inclusive activities in the Stoke Mandeville area of the County.
-Active-In are committed to improve the awareness of existing inclusive sport delivery, as well as providing new programmes of inclusive activity where gaps in provision exist.
+The Active in the Community CIC are committed to improve the awareness of existing inclusive sport delivery, as well as providing new programmes of inclusive activity where gaps in provision exist.